The Dresser (2015 film): Plot

-The film centres on the relationship between an ageing Shakespearean actor, named only as "Sir", and his theatrical dresser, Norman.
+The film centres on the relationship between an ageing Shakespearean actor, named only as "Sir", and his longtime theatrical dresser, Norman.
 It is set entirely in the backstage area (and briefly, the main stage) of a London playhouse during the Blitz.

-It opens with a meeting between Norman and Sir's (apparent) wife, "Her Ladyship", in Sir's dressing room following a difficult visit to Sir in hospital.
-At Her Ladyship's frantic behest, Norman explains the events which had led to Sir's admission.
-He had discovered Sir wandering the streets of London during an air raid: his erratic behaviour, including trampling his hat and coat and making a public spectacle, induced Norman to take him to the hospital, despite his being scheduled for a performance of King Lear that evening.
-Norman regrets this, while Her Ladyship, concerned for Sir's ability to perform, considers cancelling the performance on account of illness.
-Norman, who has been with Sir as his dresser for nearly thirty years, and has never seen his company cancel a performance, pleads with Her Ladyship and company stage manager Madge (Sarah Lancashire) to postpone the cancellation and allow him to visit Sir in the hospital.
-As he begs, Sir reappears in his dressing room, having "discharged himself" from medical care.
+It opens with a meeting between Norman and Sir's (apparent) wife, "Her Ladyship", in Sir's dressing room.
+She has just visited Sir in hospital, where he had been taken by Norman after being found erratically wandering the streets during an air raid.
+Sir is scheduled to play King Lear that evening.
+Norman pleads with Her Ladyship and company stage manager Madge to not cancel the show.
+As he begs, Sir appears in his dressing room, having discharged himself.

-Sir insists that he be allowed to prepare for the evening's performance, to the shock and dismay of Her Ladyship and Madge.
-Obviously exhausted, and approaching senility or dementia, the elderly Sir views each performance as essential to his reputation as a respected classical actor.
-Sir begins to prepare between bouts of amnesia and jealous weeping, accidentally blackening himself for the role of Othello instead of King Lear and forgetting the lines which begin the play; meanwhile, Norman attempts to defuse his flaring temper with silliness and reminiscing.
-Her Ladyship and Madge both attempt to check in on Sir, but Norman refuses to let them enter.
-Various members of the company, whose numbers have been dwindling with the loss of so many young actors to the war in Europe, appear for Sir's appraisal, including the pretty young actress Irene (Vanessa Kirby) toward whom Sir behaves inappropriately; demure and miscast Thornton (Edward Fox) in the role of Fool; and the standoffish Oxenby as Edmund, who refuses to "muck in" and assist with offstage production activities.
+Sir insists on performing though obviously exhausted and approaching senility or dementia.
+He begins to prepare between bouts of amnesia and jealous weeping, accidentally blackening himself for the role of Othello and forgetting the lines which begin the play; meanwhile, Norman attempts to defuse his flaring temper with silliness and reminiscing.
+Various members of the company appear for Sir's appraisal, including the pretty young actress Irene toward whom Sir behaves inappropriately; demure and miscast Thornton in the role of Fool; and the standoffish Oxenby as Edmund, who refuses to "muck in" and assist with offstage production activities.
 Sir attempts to write in his memoirs without success.